-If you joined on or after 1 July 2005; or you joined as a Late Entrant on or before 1 January 2008 your pension will be calculated in the same way as at Normal Retirement Date but using your Pensionable Service and Final Pensionable Salary at the date you retire.
+Your pension will be calculated in the same way as at Normal Retirement Date (see page 13) but using your Pensionable Service and Final Pensionable Salary at the date you retire.
 The pension will become payable immediately and without reduction for its early payment.